 - Many authors acknowledge that reproductive investment is an understudied sink contributing to declines in various plant growth measures (i.e. GPP, NPP, leaf area) with age (Ryan et al. 1997; Day et al. 2001; Tang et al. 2014).
 A growing collection of literature has stand-level carbon-flux data, demonstrating that older stands have declining GPP.
 Some of the growth-related explanations for this decline, such as hydraulic limitation with increasing height and declining photosynthetic rates with plant age (refs###) are unlikely to be influenced by reproductive investment.
 Others, including declining leaf area and declining height growth (increasing competition) with age, may be a direct response to increased reproductive allocation (Ryan et al. 1997; Becker et al. 2000; Genet et al. 2010).
 Only with detailed individual or stand-level data on

-It is generally assumed that plants first pay the cost of replacement tissues and then divide the remaining, surplus, energy into components including leaf growth and reproduction.
-For the current collection of plants this was not observed for many individuals, where a plant continued to reproduce robustly, but failed to invest sufficient energy in leaf growth to fully offset shed leaves (Figure 6).
-This year-upon-year cannibalism of leaf area, ostensibly to support reproductive output, suggests some energy allocation decisions are independent of actual energy supply.
+It is generally assumed that plants first pay the cost of replacement tissues and then divide the remaining, surplus, mass into components including leaf growth and reproduction.
+For the current collection of plants this was not observed for many individuals, where a plant continued to reproduce robustly, but failed to invest sufficient mass in leaf growth to fully offset shed leaves (Fig. 6).
+This year-upon-year cannibalism of leaf area, ostensibly to support reproductive output, suggests some mass allocation decisions are independent of actual mass supply.
 This could be true, for instance, of species where buds form at all leaf nodes on new shoots.
 The leaf growth would be replacing shed tissue, but so many buds may be initiated in the process that a plant would

 Many of the study species show a linear relationship between total leaf investment (replacement and expansion) and reproductive investment once most plants in the population have reached reproductive maturity (Supp Mat).
 These are primarily species where flowers form in each leaf axil or species where an inflorescence forms at the tip of each growing shoot, both growth patterns where it is expected for total leaf growth and reproductive investment to occur as a pair.